lexibank/tlopo/out/vol3/chapter8.md

 <a id="s-3-4"></a>

-## 3.4.
+### 3.4.
 Saccharum spontaneum, wild sugarcane (Poaceae)

-Saccharum spontaneum is a tall grass up to 3m in height, with jointed, fibrous stalks similar to those of sugarcane, S. officinarum (ch.13, [§2.1](#s-2-1) ), to which it is quite closely related.
+Saccharum spontaneum is a tall grass up to 3m in height, with jointed, fibrous stalks similar to those of sugarcane, S. officinarum (ch.13, §2.1 ), to which it is quite closely related.
 Its English name 'wild sugarcane' reflects an earlier belief that it was the wild source of sugarcane.

-The reconstruction below originates with [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983)), who glosses the form as 'a kind of wild sugarcane '.
-An expanded cognate set was given with the reconstruction &ast;pijo 'Saccharum sp.' in [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)), but some of the items listed there are now attributed to POc &ast;bitu(ŋ) 'bamboo sp.' (ch.13, [§3.1](#s-3-1)).
+The reconstruction below originates with [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983)), who glosses the form as 'a kind of wild sugarcane'.
+An expanded cognate set was given with the reconstruction &ast;pijo 'Saccharum sp.' in [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)), but some of the items listed there are now attributed to POc &ast;bitu(ŋ) 'bamboo sp.' (ch.13, §3.1).
 [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 81) criticises the sugarcane/Saccharum gloss as too precise, and I have modified the gloss below to take account of the reflexes in the New Guinea region that have other denotations.

 <a id="p-254"></a>